clv-techlead/ML_12/README.md

 ## II.
 Research Question

-**Primary Classification Goal:** Can we classify transit incidents based on the type of incident using features such as route, time of day, delay duration, and location?
+**Primary Classification Goal:** Can we classify transit incident severity levels (Low, Medium, High, Severe delays) using features such as route, time of day, delay duration, and location?

+**Rationale for Severity Classification:**
+The original dataset contained 108 distinct incident types with severe class imbalance.
+To create an operationally meaningful and statistically viable classification problem, we categorized incidents into four severity levels based on delay duration:
+- Low: 0-5 minutes
+- Medium: 5-15 minutes
+- High: 15-30 minutes
+- Severe: >30 minutes

+This approach aligns with operational decision-making where response and resource allocation scale with incident severity rather than specific incident type.

 **Success Metrics:**
 - Achieve classification accuracy of 75%+ across incident types